lly03/WeatherJournalApp/README.md

 ## Project Description

 This project required me to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
-The API that was used for this app is <a href="https://openweathermap.org/current">Link to API</a>.
+The API that was used for this app is the <a href="https://openweathermap.org/current">Open Weather Data API</a>.

 ## Usage